tanghao-xiaomi/docs/README.md

     - **List of Released Versions**:

         - `trunk-5.2`: For detailed changes in this version, please refer to its [v5.2 Release Notes](./en/release_notes/v5.2.md).
+        - `trunk-5.4`: For detailed changes in this version, please refer to its [v5.4 Release Notes](./en/release_notes/v5.4.md).

     - **Maintenance Policy**: